Starting Your Token Journey

 Blockchains can also be defined as “Layer 1” or “Layer 2” networks.

-Layer 1 blockchains are base layer networks where transactions settle and new blocks join the chain.
+Layer 1 blockchains are base layer networks where transactions settle, and new blocks join the chain.
 Layer 1 blockchains use a native token, and they must be secure, decentralised, and scalable.
 The term “Layer 1” is most frequently used to describe smart contract blockchains like Ethereum and Solana today.

 Layer 2 blockchains are networks that live on top of a Layer 1 base chain.
 They help Layer 1 blockchains scale, offering benefits like higher transaction speeds and lower costs by reducing congestion on the base network.
 Layer 2 blockchains inherit the security of a Layer 1 blockchain, but they often have their own native tokens for processing transactions.
 Ethereum has committed to scaling by building out a Layer 2 ecosystem, with popular projects including Arbitrum and Optimism.
 Bitcoin also has a Layer 2 network called Lightning.

-Learn more 💫
+Learn more about crypto exchange platforms and tokens 💫

 Please note: Investing in cryptoassets is risky.
 Due to the volatile nature of the cryptocurrency market, investors run the risk of losing their funds when they make an investment.
 Returns from cryptoasset investing are not guaranteed, therefore users should always be aware of the risks.